 - System stalls that eventually end with a reboot and kernel panic report

-Workaround: Users that reported similar trouble on macOS Big Sur reported that using AFP rather than SMB consistently resolved these behaviors (in cases where using AFP is an option):
+Workaround: We have confirmed that using AFP rather than SMB consistently avoids these behaviors (in cases where using AFP is an option):

 - Eject the NAS volume if it's currently mounted